jpjubenot/ansible-post-install-my-fedora/README_EN.md

 <strong>handbrake:</strong> Compilation of HanBrake software

 <strong>makemkv:</strong>  Compilation of MakeMKV software

+<strong>mitigate-my-fed:</strong> To reduce memory usage on boot, this role will remove:
+- libvrt -> Virtualization Librairies
+- abrt -> tools to inform Fedora Teams about errors on your system
+- Gnome-Boxes -> Virtualization tool
+- Gnome Software -> To install, update or remove your software through GUI tool
+- PackageKit -> Linked with Gnome-Software to let user know about updates

 <strong>myFedora.yml:</strong> It's the playbook which discribe the jobs to do and in which order.